The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 What it is: The organizational hierarchy that drives record-level data visibility, combined with the sharing architecture.

-Why it matters: Many candidates fail the board due to gaps in their sharing model.
-This diagram is where you demonstrate your understanding of Salesforce’s multi-layered security model.
+Why it matters: Many candidates fail the board on gaps in their sharing model.
+This diagram demonstrates understanding of Salesforce’s multi-layered security model.

 What to include: